InstantWebP2P/httpp-forward/README.md

 ### Usage/API
 * for httpp-forward demo, refer to demo/proxy.js. to start it, just node demo/proxy.js
 * for httpp-forward utility, refer to bin/httpp-forward. to start it, just node bin/httpp-forward --port xxx
+* httpp-forward is designed to work with connect-httpp enabled server, https://github.com/InstantWebP2P/connect-httpp

 <br/>
 ### License